auremoser/web-coding/syllabus.md

 ####ASSIGNMENT
 1. Find some geospatial data.
 2. Think about the narrative that you might build around it.
-3. Write a pitch (a few ¶s) explaining your story and linking to the data.
+3. Write a pitch (< 3 ¶s) explaining your story and linking to the data.
 4. Defend your pitch in a few short arguments, describing the format of your data, and what tools/languages you would use to explore and visualize it.

-###10/14/15
+5. Use your practice exercise to defend your pitch with a prototype.

+Consider [this interactive](http://www.jonathanlaliberte.com/2012/04/26/idonethis-applescript/) and how you would construct a pitch for the narrative there.
+Think about that when you write you r pitch

+##10/14/15
 NETWORK AND GRAPH VISUALIZATIONS

 ####PRACTICE